JamesSkemp/words/content/post/the-impact-of-civilization-and-its-laws-on-the-individual.md

 +++
-title = "The Impact of Civilization and Its Laws on the Individual" summary = "Paper regarding Dostoevsky's Crime and Punishment and Freud's Civilization and Its Discontents in relation to each other." draft = false comments = true date = "2002-05-03T01:01:00-05:00"
+title = "The Impact of Civilization and Its Laws on the Individual" description = "Paper regarding Dostoevsky's Crime and Punishment and Freud's Civilization and Its Discontents in relation to each other." draft = false comments = true date = "2002-05-03T01:01:00-05:00"